sundresh/organize_photos/README.md

 Python script to organize photos by date

+The main organize_photos.py is in "main"; other helper programs for use in re-organizing disorganized photos is in "helpers".

 Please see comments in organize_photos.py and exif_cache.py

 As mentioned in the LICENSE file, this software comes with warranty.
 Audit